 RMP vessels processing at sea

-RMP vessels carry out fishing and primary processing of fish while at sea.
-Processed fish may go directly from the vessel to market without further processing.
+Fishing vessels (boats) that do primary processing at sea are known as "RMP vessels" and "factory vessels".
+Processed fish from these vessels may go directly to market without further processing.
 It may be sold in New Zealand or sent for export.

 What is primary processing for RMP vessels?